 The Greenville Suzuki Strings Association was formed in 1997, dedicating itself to encouraging and supporting a Suzuki strings program for the children and adults of our community.
-Suzuki instruction made its debut in Greenville, Texas in the Fall of 2002 with violin lessons for the four year old Hunt County Head Start students.
-Today, the program has two teachers who split their time between five campuses: Bowie Elementary, Lamar Elementary, the Sixth Grade Center, Greenville Middle School and Greenville High School.
+Suzuki instruction made its debut in Greenville, Texas in the Fall of 2002 with violin lessons for the four-year-old Hunt County Head Start students.
+Today, the program has three teachers who split their time between district campuses: Bowie Elementary, Carver Elementary, Crockett Elementary, Lamar Elementary, Travis Elementary, the Sixth Grade Center, Greenville Middle School, and Greenville High School.

 GSSA is focused primarily on raising funds for Greenville ISD Suzuki Strings student instruments and sponsoring the annual Spring Suzuki Workshop.
 The GSSA has been able to purchase instruments for all of the children taking cello, viola, and violin lessons in Greenville ISD at this time.
 The need to acquire instruments continues as our students grow into larger instruments and new students join the program.